k8s-labs/GitOpsValidation/tasks/prd-template.md

 2. Requirement 2
 3. Requirement 3

+## API Endpoints
+- /foo - description of /foo
+- /bar - description of /bar

 ## User Stories
 - As a [user], I want [goal], so that [reason].
 - As a [role], I need [feature], so that [benefit].